ultimatehecker/Cybernetic/SECURITY.md

 ## Supported Versions

 Only the current running version of Cybernetic will be supported and are currently stable.
-If you are planning to report something with the unstable version. so realize that nothing in there is stable.
+If you are planning to report something from a version that an end-of-life has already happened, you will be ignored.
+If you report a bug, please specify to what version.

 | Version | Supported          | End of Life | Released | Stage/Development |
 | ------- | ------------------ | ----------- | -------- | ------------------|